Azure/Azure-Sentinel/Playbooks/AzureMonitor-ManagedId/readme.md

 ## Prerequisite:

-* Create Azure Integration account in same region than targeted logic app and load the liquid map. (manual only at this point)
+* Create Azure Integration account in same region than targeted logic app and load the liquid map as name 'azuremonitor'. (manual only at this point)
 * Make role assignment "Log Analytics Reader" to managed identity for appropriate scope (target log analytics).

 ## Deploy to Azure